DerfJagged/360wiki/Software/Dashboards/Aurora.md

 ### Assets

 This section allows you to download metadata from the Xbox Live  marketplace for all games, even from different regions.
-The Download  button will download them from the selected locale, while the Import  button will import metadata that you place on your local hard drive in [this import format](https://www.reddit.com/r/360hacks/wiki/aurora/import_format).
+The Download  button will download them from the selected locale, while the Import  button will import metadata that you place on your local hard drive in the import format below.

 ### Profile